City of Westminster Property Investment: Best Buy-to-Let Areas 2025

 When we look at typical buy-to-let fundamentals, Westminster operates by different rules entirely.
 Traditional metrics like population growth and local employment matter less here than global wealth flows and international demand.

-This shows in the population data, with Westminster population reducing in between Government Census, as shown in the Greater London population data.
+This shows in the population data, with the Westminster population reducing in between the Government Census, as shown in the Greater London population data.

 The total population of Westminster was 204,200 (as of the 2021 UK government census) and its population has decreased by 6.9%, declining from 219,400 in 2011.

-Westminster includes world-famous areas such as Mayfair, Belgravia, Marylebone, Covent Garden, Soho, and St. James's, postal addresses that carry global recognition and prestige.
+Westminster carries significant prestige and includes world-famous areas such as Mayfair, Belgravia, Marylebone, Covent Garden, Soho, and St. James's, postal addresses that carry global recognition.

 The borough is primarily covered by the postcodes: NW8, SW1, W1, W2, W9, WC1, and WC2.